natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/SM.92.md

 '''Pros:'''

-* Potent offensive armament, MG 151 cannons have access to Air Targets belts with Minengeschoß rounds
+* Potent offensive armament with huge ammo count
 * Great for Head-on and Boom and zoom attacks
 * Can be used as interceptor
 * Gets an attacker spawn (AB/RB)